MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-faqs.md

 ### Where does Azure Communication Services provide native PSTN services?

 Getting registered as a calling provider is a legally complex and country-specific process.
 Azure Communication Services has a multiyear roadmap to provide calling plans in different countries and regions.
-As of January 2022, Azure Communication Services provides toll-free and local numbers for those with billing postal codes in United States, Puerto Rico, United Kingdom, and Ireland.
+As of January 2022, Azure Communication Services provides toll-free and local numbers for calling providers with billing postal codes in United States, Puerto Rico, United Kingdom, and Ireland.

 An alternative to Microsoft calling plans is Azure direct routing that allows you to bring your own phone numbers.
 More information: [Azure direct routing](/azure/communication-services/concepts/telephony/telephony-concept)